 This is one of Elton’s heaviest and darkest albums, despite the light presence of “Tiny Dancer” and the perennial favorite, “Levon.”

-Kronomyth 5.0: Crazy Over Eau.
+Kronomyth 5.0: Crazy over eau.

-Yeah, I know that you don’t think Elton John is anywhere near prog.
+Yes, I know that you don’t think Elton John is anywhere near prog.
 Mock on.
 You can even sing a bar of “Candle in the Wind” badly if it makes you feel better.
 But the early albums were portentous clouds of proggishness: the strings, the symbolism, the weighty excess.
-Madman is the heaviest of these, like Tumbleweed Connection before it a collection of dark tales partially populated by American pulp fiction (“Indian Sunset,” “Rotten Peaches”).
+Madman Across the Water is the heaviest of these, like Tumbleweed Connection before it a collection of dark tales partially populated by American pulp fiction (“Indian Sunset,” “Rotten Peaches”).
 The title track actually dates from the time of Tumbleweed, and pulls everything before it with it like a slow landslide.

 Madman begins with a pair of perennial favorites: “Tiny Dancer” and “Levon.”
 They’re inflated wonders, invoking Jesus and the war and whatever else they could think of to make it sound like the fate of the world hung on love songs and lost souls.
 The rest of the album never rises to those heights again.
 There are fine album cuts like the title track, “Razor Face” (shades of Steely Dan’s dark matter), “Rotten Peaches” and “Holiday Inn.”
 There are also missteps, like the melodramatic “Indian Sunset,” which is almost as awful as “First Episode at Heinton” (desire to punch poet in the nose waxing, waxing, waning).